 Independent research company Colmar Brunton carried out three nationwide surveys for the WW100 Programme Office over the centenary period.
 The first survey was conducted in 2012 and provided baseline information about New Zealanders’ knowledge about, and attitudes to, the First World War and the centenary commemorations.
-The 2016 interim survey and the final 2018 survey have measured changes against this baseline.
+The final 2018 survey have measured changes against this baseline.
 The 2018 survey also measured overall engagement levels and the impact of the centenary on New Zealanders.
 Some key findings from this research programme are presented here.

 Highlights from the WW100 Final Survey Results

 - 93 percent of New Zealanders aged 15 years+ engaged in the five-year WW100 centenary programme in some way.
 This high level of engagement held true for young people (15-24), Māori and Pacific Peoples, and amongst those in rural and urban centres.